headjoe3/Rocrastinate/docs/1-1-introduction.md

 end
 ```

-We can simplify this even further; `maid:GiveTask()` conveniently returns the arguments you pass to it.
-This means that you can create the gui and add it as a maid task on the same line, making it easier to track that this object needs to be destroyed with the component:
+We can simplify this even further; `maid:GiveTask()` conveniently returns the arguments we pass to it.
+This means that we can create the gui and add it as a maid task on the same line, making it easier to track that this object needs to be destroyed with the component:

 ```lua
 self.gui = self.maid:GiveTask(Instance.new("ScreenGui"))